-If your student is interested in learning more or is ready to get started, your student should complete Study Abroad 101.
-Through Study Abroad 101 students learn about reasons for studying abroad, differences between CU Boulder and non-CU Boulder programs, program types, housing options, major/minor credit, College of Arts & Sciences core, credits, grades, eligibility requirements, the application process, deadlines and graduation information.
-There is also an overview of the financial aspects of study abroad, including program costs and financial aid.
+If your student is interested in learning more or is ready to get started, your student should complete Abroad 101.
+Through Abroad 101 students learn about reasons for going abroad, differences between CU Boulder and non-CU Boulder programs, program types, housing options, major/minor credit, College of Arts & Sciences core, credits, grades, eligibility requirements, the application process, deadlines and graduation information.
+There is also an overview of the financial aspects of education abroad, including program costs and financial aid.

-- What services does CU Boulder Study Abroad provide to my student?
+- What services does CU Boulder Education Abroad provide to my student?

-We provide a variety of services to students before, during, and after their study abroad experience.
+We provide a variety of services to students before, during, and after their education abroad experience.
 Examples include:

 - Advising and resources to select the program most suitable for your student